Weight Gain and Hair Loss

 In men, genetics definitely plays a role.
 Male pattern baldness tends to run in families, and it contributes to increasing hair loss in men as a normal part of the aging process.
 For women, serious hair loss is usually associated with a hormone imbalance or another underlying medical condition.

 How Do I Know What’s Causing My Hair Loss?

 You can lose your hair due to many different causes, some of which may be underlying medical reasons.
 The first thing Svetlana during your consultation does is gather a complete medical and family history.
 A physical exam follows.
-Your Vitality NP Family Health nurse practitioner looks for obvious reasons why your hair is falling out, such as:
+Your Vitality NP NYC nurse practitioner looks for obvious reasons why your hair is falling out, such as: